Toloka/docs/en/guide/concepts/remember-values.md

 - The field is filled in

-  Toloka calculates task suite responses to control tasks not only in the pool to which the rule applies.
-Task suite responses from other pools where the **Recent control and training task responses to use** field is filled in are also taken into account .
+  Toloka calculates control task responses not only in the pool to which the rule applies.
+Task responses from other pools where the **Recent control and training task responses to use** field is filled in are also taken into account .

   #### Examples

   - The Toloker completes pool A, where the field value is set to N = 10.
-Toloka calculates their skill in the pool using the last 10 task suite responses to control tasks.
+Toloka calculates their skill in the pool using the last 10 responses to control tasks.

   - Then the Toloker goes to pool B, where the field in the same rule is not filled in.
-Toloka forgets the history of the Toloker's task suite responses in pool A and starts calculating their skill only within pool B.
+Toloka forgets the history of the Toloker's responses in pool A and starts calculating their skill only within pool B.

   - Then the Toloker goes to pool C, where the field value is set to N = 20.
-Toloka forgets about pool B but remembers the Toloker's task suite responses in pool A and continues to calculate their skill using the last 20 task suite responses to control tasks.
+Toloka forgets about pool B but remembers the Toloker's responses in pool A and continues to calculate their skill using the last 20 task suite responses to control tasks.

   {% cut "Example 1 with skill setting" %}